 Where to find counselling?

-Most people think that counselling is a very expensive process and cannot afford the associated costs, but there are many agencies out there that offer affordable or free counselling Check with your local Citizens Advice Bureau to see if they can put you in touch with a community group that offers affordable/free counselling, or try a local church.
-Many local churches provide free or very low cost counselling services to the local community.
-You do not have to be a church goer or religious to access their services and they are always happy to help you.
+Most people think that counselling is a very expensive process and cannot afford the associated costs, but there are many agencies out there that offer affordable or free counselling.
+Check with your local Citizens Advice Bureau to see if they can put you in touch with a community group that offers affordable/free counselling, or your family doctor can refer you for an initial free 6 sessions, which can be continued if further sessions are need.